Joint J.D./LL.M. in Taxation

 Application Procedure for J.D.
 Students at Other Accredited U.S. Law Schools

-Please Note: An application to attend the Law Center as a visiting student will not be considered unless the law school from which the applicant is visiting authorizes the student's attendance and agrees to transfer the credits earned at the Law Center.
+Please Note: An application to attend the Law Center as a visiting student will not be considered unless the law school from which the applicant is visiting authorizes the student's attendance and agrees to transfer the credits earned at Georgetown Law.

 A visiting student seeking